 Organizational performance is unique.
-Cut and past does not work.
+Cut and paste does not work.
 You need to find your own formula.
-Good to hear about how Google does, and how Apple does, but you are not a mini Google or Mini Apple.
+Good to hear about how Google does, and how Apple does, but you are not a mini Google or mini Apple.

 Steal ideas, copy mechanisms, reflect on tricks, talk to your teams a lot about ‘what if we did like they do?”
 But this is as far as it goes.
 You need to find your magic, your combinations, your fit for purpose recipes, what will work and won’t in your culture.

 The life cycle of a Best Practice is a week.
 Don’t bank on them.
 Business models are usually not transferable.
 Ideas are.
-Organizations are not IKEA tables coming in flat packs.
-It’s more cooking that ready meals in the microwave.
+Organizations are not IKEA tables coming in flat pack.
+It’s more cooking those ready meals in the microwave.

-In many geographically disperse NGOs, formal management won’t see the staff for months.
+In many geographically dispersed NGOs, formal management won’t see the staff for months.
 And they are successful.
 Find out their formula, expose yourself to the what if, learn, translate.
-But that does not make you a field base NGO, nor some of their leadership practices may be appropriate.
+But that does not make you a field based NGO, nor some of their leadership practices appropriate.

-Open the windows, open you eyes, steal, recap, abandon, make your own.
+Open the windows, open your eyes, steal, recap, abandon, make your own.